pagezyhf/hub-model-search/README.md

 - `search_scenarios.yaml`: example search scenarios
 - `providers/`: Provider-specific compatibility rules
-  - `gcp.yaml`: Google Cloud Platform configuration
+  - `gcp.yaml`: Google Cloud Platform configuration (Deploy to Google Cloud rules)
-  - `aws.yaml`: Amazon Web Services configuration
+  - `aws.yaml`: Amazon Web Services configuration (Deploy to Sagemaker rules)
+  - `azure.yaml`: Microsoft Azure configuration (Azure HF Collection limitations)

+## Logic

+src:
+- `config.py`: Define the classes used to load the providers and search scenario config files.
+- `providers.py`: Define the classes corresponding to each provider.
+It is used to define model compatibility rules.
+- `searcher.py`: Define the class used to query the hub for each search query, define model compatibility, and save results.

+`main.py` take as input a list of providers, a config file of search scenarios and output the results.

 ### Search Scenarios Configuration